Ticket Office Information

 The Ticket Office Explained

-The Wharton Center Ticket Office is the in-house ticketing operation for all events held at the Wharton Center (Great Hall and Pasant Theatre) and the MSU Auditorium (Concert Auditorium and Fairchild Theatre).
+The Wharton Center Ticket Office is the in-house ticketing operation for all events held at the Wharton Center (Great Hall and Pasant Theatre) and the MSU Auditorium (Concert Auditorium, Fairchild Theatre, Arena Theater and Studio 60).
 The Wharton Center Ticket Office is the one-stop shop for all events presented or held under the Wharton Center banner.
-The Wharton Center Ticket Office accepts Visa, Master Card, Discover and American Express for ticket and gift certificate purchases.
+The Wharton Center Ticket Office accepts Visa, Master Card, Discover and American Express for ticket and gift card purchases.

 Auditorium and Fairchild Events